KeePass Review 2024: Is It a Good Password Manager?

 KeePass has a really good help center.
 It explains its major features and includes guides on how to install the password manager on different devices.
 That said, the software is not super easy to navigate, so even with these guides, it might be challenging for those less tech-savvy.

 Regrettably, KeePass doesn’t provide live chat or email support — this isn’t great but it makes sense as it’s an entirely free, open-source program.
 Your sole avenues for help are the forums and the help center.
-On the other hand, top-tier brands like 1Password offer a wide range of support channels, including email help, social media interaction (via Twitter), a vibrant support community, and a comprehensive knowledge base.
+On the other hand, top-tier brands like 1Password offer a wide range of support channels, including email help, social media interaction (via X/Twitter), a vibrant support community, and a comprehensive knowledge base.

 Is KeePass a Good Open-Source Password Manager?